Jasonzhangf/zcammcp/docs/zcammcp_architecture.md

 #### CameraManager
 Manages the collection of Z CAM cameras, including discovery, addition, and listing of cameras.
+- Implemented: ✅

 #### ContextManager
 Manages the current camera context for operations, allowing clients to select which camera to control.
+- Implemented: ✅ (as ContextService)

 ### 2. Service Components